halfhorst/Sigrun/README.md

 - `sigrun_discord list` -- List the metadata associated with your Discord applications commands.
 This will give you command ids.
 - `sigrun_discord delete [COMMAND_IDS]` -- Delete a particular Discord command.

-## Design

-Originally, the plan for Sigrun was for a persistent bot built from the bottom-up with no Discord wrapper, manually handling the entirety of the discord gateway interaction.
-That was fun to learn but a huge painbutt.
-It still exists on a different branch.

-The cloud infrastructure was similarly over-complicated at first.
-It was serverless fargate and async processing using SQS/SNS to get around the Discor bot response time requirements.

-Ultimately, I ditched it for a simple EC2 server that's provisioned once and then started and stopped.
-It is simpler, faster, far easier to debug, and cheaper.
-Fargate was pointless.
-I also ditched external storage for isntance metadata (DDB) in favor of querying servers on demand and storing a little information in tags, which is again far easier with EC2 than Fargate.
-This was very beneficial because external storage was at risk of becoming inconsistent.

-Two things I'd like to do in the future is setup a cloud cron job that shuts down service in case you forget, and an on-instance API that lets me query for information like the number of active users.

-## Instance loggin
+## Instance logging

 The instance startup script logs to `/var/log/cloud-init-output.log`.
 The systemd logs can be examined from a logfile or systemd directly.
 Depending on the startup script, some games may log somewhere under the game root, e.g. `/etc/games/{game}/log/*`.
 Since every game makes use of systemd to configure auto-start, you can always check the systemd logs: `journalctl -u {game}.service`.

+## History

+Originally, Sigrun was a little bit over-complicated, running on serverless fargate with async SQS/SNS processing to get around the Discord bot response time requirements.
+I ditched serverless containers for a simple EC2 server that's provisioned once and then started and stopped.
+It's simpler, faster, far easier to debug, and cheaper.
+I also ditched external storage (DDB) for instance metadata in favor of querying EC2 metadata on demand and using tags, which is again far easier and not at risk of becoming inconsistent.